-“So, what do you think?“, she asks.
+“So, what do you think?“ she asks.
 Nobody answers.
 I feel the key as it’s pushing hard and cold against my chest.

-“Hey, wait a second“, he says.
+“Hey, wait a second,“ he says.
 “Are you scared of me, or what?“

 I stop, but I don’t answer.

-“No need to be scared“, he says and touches my breasts, gentle at first, then tight.
+“No need to be scared,“ he says and touches my breasts, gentle at first, then tight.
 I think of her little white teeth.
 And how she says: Together, we break the bread.
 He’s pressing himself against me from behind, I can smell his breath, cigarettes and beer.

 On my way back, I still feel his hands on my skin, burning like dirt rubbed into an open wound.
-Broken asphalt below my feet, a gray surface, laced with scars, and I stare at these scars, see myself and everyone else in them.
+Broken asphalt below my feet, a gray surface, laced with scars, and I stare at these scars, see myself, and everyone else in them.